MaximeBeasse/KeyDecoder/README.md

 ## Releases

-The most recent builds can be found in the repository [Releases](https://github.com/MaximeBeasse/AppKeyDecoder/releases).
+The most recent builds can be found in the [Play Store](https://play.google.com/store).

 # Usage